oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # 1 Introduction

-*Editors Notes:*

-*Capabilities developed in XML, various means to move to JSON, then CBOR.*

-*Standards are created using data definition tables with a goal of being agnostic of transfer format, but no well-defined mechanism exists for achieving that goal.
-JADN defines a table structure that translates completely and unambiguously to a machine-usable schema.
-The schema serves as "byte code" that can be transferred between applications and interpreted to validate application data.
-It can be embedded to produce self-describing data.*
+Many standards are developed using data definition tables with the goal of being agnostic of transfer format, but no well-defined mechanism exists for achieving that goal.
+JADN is a schema language with definitions that can be both validated for correctness and documented in table format, ensuring that table content is valid.
+A JADN schema is executable byte code that can be transferred between applications, interpreted to validate application data, and embedded to produce self-describing data.

-*Numerous data definition languages are in use.
-JADN doesn't replace any of them, but serves as a Rosetta stone to facilitate translation among them.*
+Numerous data definition languages are in use.
+JADN is not intended to replace any of them, but serves as a Rosetta stone to facilitate translation among them.

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).